 But how do you train mental toughness?
 Military and law enforcement professionals have endured physical and mental strength training for years.
 In fact, the National Strength & Conditioning Association (NSCA) developed a specialized certification for those training military and law enforcement professionals.
 This specialty, also known as Tactical Strength & Conditioning, outlines a systematic approach to developing five mental toughness skills such as arousal control, concentration, performance imagery, self-talk (or “inner voice”), and goal setting.

-With the surge of training for obstacle course racing, the Crossfit games, American Ninja Warrior, and other fitness competitions, we are seeing more and more that mental toughness is required of these athletes as well.
+With the surge of training for obstacle course racing, American Ninja Warrior, and other fitness competitions, we are seeing more and more that mental toughness is required of these athletes as well.
 They, like an average client, are tasked with a goal that might have seemed impossible at some point in their life.
 But with the right strength training, both physical and mental, they will accomplish things they never thought possible.

 While intense workouts are an effective tool to test an individual’s grit, a human’s ability to perform in stressful situations includes both physical and mental training.
 A person’s true grit – or strength of character – is not measured by physical strength; it is measured when physical strength fails and mental strength perseveres.

 Muscular strength develops one rep at a time.
 Mental toughness develops one more rep at a time.
 It is tested as you approach the line between certain success and possible failure.
 Those with the most grit will step across that line every time – one more rep, one more mile, one more pound.
 But before you can push yourself to the next level, you must master the basics that are required.
 Mastering the fundamentals such as proper form and technique in traditional weight training serves as the strong foundation on which to build your physical and mental strength.
 These techniques must become second nature before moving on to overcome the mental challenges that await you.